Anackor/design-pattern/README.md

 - **Design Choice: When to Use Interfaces**
    - We create interfaces (`src/Domain/Client/AwsS3ClientInterface`) only when dependency inversion is required — typically to mock external SDKs or complex clients in tests.
 For simpler wrappers like FtpClient (`src/Infrastructure/Client/FtpClient`), an interface isn't necessary unless multiple implementations are expected.

+- **Handlers Instead Concrete Implementations** (`src/Application/Registration/UserRegistrationFacade`)
+   - To maintain a decoupled and testable architecture, we always interact with handlers rather than directly invoking concrete implementations of services or factories.
+Handlers serve as clear entry points to specific actions or workflows, encapsulating their dependencies and logic.
+This abstraction promotes single responsibility, facilitates dependency injection, and makes it easier to modify, test, or extend behavior without impacting the rest of the system.